 Cedrus is a genus of Conifers and although there are merely five true members of the Cedar family, there are many known cultivars found all over the world, often in mountainous regions.
 For bright golden-yellow foliage, choose Cedrus deodara 'Aurea' and for silvery-blue foliage look at Cedrus atlantica 'Glauca'.
 Cedrus libani can look wonderfully formal and majestic, but for a less formal appearance, consider one of the weeping varieties such as Cedrus libani 'Blue Fountain'.

-Cedar trees are generally very hardy plants and tend to be resistant to disease and will grow in many positions as well as a range of different soil types.
-Their optimum position however is one of full sun or partial shade, and they prefer a soil that is moist yet well-drained.
+Cedar trees are generally very hardy plants and can even live for up to 300 years.
+They tend to be resistant to disease and will grow in many positions as well as a range of different soil types.
+Their optimum position, however, is one of full sun or partial shade and they prefer a soil that is moist yet well-drained